AdaptiveMotorControlLab/AllenBrainConnectivityGraph/README.md

+# Allen Brain Atlas Connectivity Map
 <p align="center">
   <img src="data/figure.png" alt="Project Figure">
 </p>

-# Allen Brain Atlas Connectivity Data
+# Allen Brain Atlas Connectivity Data storage
+Data is stored in the `connectivity` folder, locally.
 This repository contains the code to download the Allen Brain Atlas Connectivity Data.
 The data is downloaded from the Allen Brain Atlas API.
-The data is stored on your machine in the folder path specified in `data_processing.py`
+The data is stored on your machine in the folder path specified in `data_processing.py` \\
 At line: `mcc = MouseConnectivityCache(manifest_file='connectivity/mouse_connectivity_manifest.json')`.
 The data is stored in the `connectivity` folder.

 ## Installation